 Synthetic flooring, like any non-natural material, can leak VOCs into your home if damaged.
 Newer flooring options are created in more health and environment conscious manners, but if your floors are on the older side, there’s a strong possibility that they were crafted from not so nice materials and could be leeching nasties into your home.

-These gorgeous, authentic wood flooring options are a wonderful upgrade for your home and because all Imagine Floors Engineered Timber Flooring is crafted from reclaimed wild oak, they’re also a great flooring choice for the environment.
+These gorgeous, authentic wood flooring options are a wonderful upgrade for your home and because all Imagine Floors Engineered Timber Flooring is crafted from timber sourced from sustainable forests, they’re also a great eco-friendly flooring choice for the planet.

 The best bit?
-With a little DIY knowledge and a stockist nearby, you could have your new engineered timber flooring laid in a day!
+With a little DIY knowledge and a stockist nearby, you could have your new Engineered Timber floors laid in a day!

 Just make sure that your old flooring is disposed of correctly and you’ll have added beauty to your home and boosted its value in a completely eco-friendly manner.

 Replace Your Current Blinds Or Curtains With Block Out Blinds

 If you’ve got an older style home, chances are that your windows are dressed with either curtains, or those vertical blinds that seemed to be absolutely everywhere up until the nineties.
 Unfortunately, these types of window furnishings don’t often offer very good insulation or protection from the elements.
 This equals higher energy consumption which isn’t fun for the planet – or your bank account.